 Lega Nord is a regionalist party founded in 1991.
 Despite being recently established, its history is well rooted in the past, thanks to its links with some regionalist movements that existed in Italy more than 20 years ago.

 The forerunner of this movement is Umberto Bossi, leader of the Lega Lombarda who thought, at the end of 1980’s, that a union of the several Northern regionalist movements was necessary to create a single federalist movement.

 In the last few years, Lega has been subjected to criticism and controversies due to their political thought and in-your-face attitude.
 However, it is important to have a general knowledge of the ideology of the movement, the reasons for its birth, and its aims.

 Origins, reasons and evolution

-Lega Nord's contemporary claims have ancient historical origins: the area Leghisti define Padania has always claimed to be sharply different from the rest of Italy, due to its traditional, historical and cultural background; it had also been asserting a right to autonomy by virtue of localism, importance of ethnicity as a nation, defense of traditional and popular culture.
+Lega Nord’s claims for the independence of Northern Italy had ancient historical origins: the area Leghisti define Padania has always claimed to be sharply different from the rest of Italy, due to its traditional, historical and cultural background; it had also been asserting a right to autonomy by virtue of localism, importance of ethnicity as a nation, defense of traditional and popular culture.

 Some changes have happened at the top of Lega Nord in the last decade.
 Umberto Bossi, the historical leader of the party, suffered a stroke and semi retired from active political life maintaining, however, the role of president of the party.
 Before that, his place was taken as secretary of the party (basically, the highest active position within the party itself) by Roberto Maroni, in 2012.